alexogeny/spectacles/content/2022-05-04-encrypted_pop_os_install_with_luks_lvm_btrfs.md

 +++
 title = "Encrypted Pop OS install with Luks, Lvm, Btrfs" date = 2022-05-04
+[taxonomies]
+tags = ["guide", "linux", "btrfs", "encryption"] [extra] summary = "Fresh install Pop_OS! using Luks and LVM to encrypt.
+Use the Btrfs filesystem."
 +++

 In this post I will go through the steps required to successfully install Pop_OS! with an encrypted Luks+LVM setup.
 Alongside this we'll configure Btrfs with reasonable defaults.

 Upon the completion of the guide you should have a fully encrypted setup that's performant and has enriched your understanding of how to install linux systems.